 All students complete their own registration through their Power School account at a predetermined time outlined in their registration packet.
-Counselors meet with and hand register each 11th grader to assure graduation requirements are scheduled.
+Counselors meet with and hand register each 11th grader to assure remaining graduation requirements are scheduled.
 For 8th grade parents and students, counselors and administration present curriculum information in an evening session.
 Classes requiring audition (Honors A Capella Choir, Honors Chamber Orchestra, Honors Wind Ensemble, etc.) will be assigned by the teachers accordingly and placed on the student’s schedule.
 Once the student requests are entered, departments will review student selections to assure appropriate levels and check for prerequisites.

 - Some course selections will conflict with each other.
-For example, if a you want two classes and both are only offered 2nd period, you'll have to choose which course to keep.
+For example, if you want two classes and both are only offered in 2nd period, you'll have to choose which course to keep.
 Counselors will help you identify an alternate for the conflicted course.

 - At times, course requests for a certain course exceed space and teaching staff availability.
 When this occurs, waitlists are created with priority given to upperclassmen.

 - Some courses may be canceled due to low number of requests, teaching staff availability, etc.